Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Obtain the Sleeping Soup [Ch.
 7 - Secret Chapter]
 ```

-This Secret Chapter can be started by speaking to Sally at the graveyard during Chapter 7.
+This Secret Chapter can be started by speaking to Sally at the Old Graveyard during Chapter 7.

 She'll ask you to find 3 ingredients to make the Sleeping Soup: Deadly Nightshade, Worm's Wart and Frog's Breath.

-The Deadly Nightshade is found in the path behind the big tree in the graveyard.
-Going to the right you'll have to destroy some statues with pumpkins to proceed.
-These statues regenerate after being destroyed so you need to be quick.
-Going further down the path, you'll find an open area with a grave open to the right.
-Go down this entrance to enter a Hidden Place.
-Defeat the enemies here and you'll get the Deadly Nightshade.
+The Deadly Nightshade is found in the hidden palace in the first area of the Old Graveyard.
+It's located down the path behind the big tree in the Old Graveyard.
+Go past the statues by destroying them with the pumpkins and then enter the open grave you should see to the right.
+Defeat the enemies inside to get the Deadly Nightshade.

-The Worm's Wart can be bought by the Witches in their Shop.
+The Worm's Wart can be bought by the Witches' Shop.
 Speak to the Witch to the right to buy one.
 You need 1000 Souls to buy it.
-If you don't have them, you could get to any Hidden Place close by to earn some.
+If you don't have them, you could get to any Hidden Place close by to earn some, or defeat the hidden enemies at the entrance of the Pumpkin Patch.

 The Frog's Breath requires Red Souls to get access to an area where you'll find it.\
-Right before the stairs that'll take you to the Doctor's Lab, destroy the blocked entrance to the left with a Fire Blast and enter.
-Defeat the enemies that'll appear here, then get to an elevetor that you should find at the left side of the area and go up.
-You'll see 3 lanterns that can need to be lighted up at the same time to disable the electric gate.
-Bring the only movable lantern to the left closer to the other 2, then use a Fire Blast to light all 3 at the same time.
-Now you'll see many frogs at the other side, but you're only interested in the one that emits a green breath.
-Find one of these frogs, move slowly to them and grab them with △ until you get them.
-If they run away, back off (you may need to go back to the gate even), and wait for them to move closer to you.
-It may take some tries to capture one.
+Right before the stairs that'll take you to the Doctor's Lab, destroy the blocked entrance to the left with the Pumpkin King Costume and enter.
+Get to the elevetor that you should find on the left side of the area and go up.
+Bring the lantern to the left closer to the other two, then use a Fire Blast to light all three at the same time to disable the gate.
+You should see many frogs at the other side of the gate, but you're only interested in the one that emits a green breath.
+Find one of these frogs and wait for them to be closer.
+Move slowly to them and grab them with Triangle.
+If they run away, back off and wait for them to move closer to you.
+It may take some time to get one.

 When you get all 3 ingredients, go back to Sally in the graveyard to finish the Secret Chapter and get the Sleeping Soup.

 The Sleeping Soup has actual usage during the Dr. Finklestein boss fight.
-At the start he'll be put to sleep open for a free hit.
-Get behind him, grab his head until opened, and then throw a piece of brain in front of him.
-He'll wake up immediately after getting hit and will make whatever attack he's supposed to do based on what part of the song you'r in (most likely he'll use the blades).
-Unfortunately, this will not work on Nightmare Mode
+At the start of the fight he'll be put to sleep, letting you open his head and throw a brain piece at him for a free hit.
+This doesn't work on Nightmare Mode sadly.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248729.png">